Casey Schmitt

 Casey Schmitt Bio

 Casey Shawn Schmitt is an American professional baseball infielder for the San Francisco Giants of Major League Baseball (MLB).
-Schmitt played college baseball at San Diego State University as both a pitcher and a third baseman.
-He was selected in the second round of the 2020 MLB draft by the Giants, and in 2022 he was named a Minor League Baseball Gold Glove winner, recognized as the best defensive third baseman in the minor leagues.
-He made his MLB debut in 2023.
+Born and raised in San Diego, California, Schmitt developed into one of the top two-way players in college baseball at San Diego State University, where he served as both a relief pitcher and a third baseman.
+Selected by the Giants in the second round of the 2020 MLB draft, he earned a Minor League Baseball Gold Glove in 2022 as the best defensive third baseman in the minor leagues and made his major league debut in May 2023.

 Early Life and Background